Sarrus1/sourcepawn-studio/README.md

 ## To do
 - Add _hover_ help for functions.
 - Add _Goto Definition_ for functions and natives.
-- Add a compile from VSCode feature.
 - Add auto-formatting.
 - Add dynamic syntax highlighting for imported types.
-- Add project templates.
-- Add more snippets.

 ## Credits
 This is an improved version of [Dreae's](https://github.com/Dreae/sourcepawn-vscode) extension which is not supported anymore.